ananyan/ananyan.github.io/index.md

 ---

 <p class="message">
-  This website is always in progress - sorry for any bugs or broken links!
+  This website is always in progress - sorry for any bugs, broken links, or outdated information!
 </p>

 # About Me